abhishekvrai/-Data-Science-Business-analytics-internship-Tasks/README.md

 ● You can use R, Python, SAS Enterprise Miner or any other tool

-● Data can be found at http://bit.ly/w-dat
+● Data is available at: http://bit.ly/w-dat

 TASK-2